Spanish–Moro conflict: Background

-The Spanish initiated the conflict by conquering the Philippines and invading Moro territory in an effort to subjugate the region to their rule since the 1500s.
-When the Spanish conquered the Muslim Kingdom of Maynila, a vassal of the Sultanate of Brunei, the Islamic rajah, Rajah Sulayman resisted the Spanish.
-Manila then became the capital of the Spanish Philippines after the conquest, with the Spanish converting people to Catholicism.
-The Spanish–Moro Wars started with the Castille War, a war between Spaniards and the Sultanate of Brunei.
+The Spanish initiated the conflict by conquering the Philippines and invading Moro territory in an effort to subjugate the region to their rule in the 1500s.
+When the Spanish conquered the Islamic Kingdom of Maynila, a vassal of the Sultanate of Brunei, the Islamic rajah, Rajah Sulayman resisted the Spanish.
+Manila became the capital of the Spanish Philippines after the conquest, with the Spanish converting people to Catholicism.
+The Spanish–Moro Wars started with the Castilian War, between Spaniards and the Sultanate of Brunei.
 (The term Moro at this time included Muslim Tagalogs who were ruled by the Sultanate of Brunei).

-Following the reconquista, a period during which Spanish and Christian culture were restored to those areas of Spain invaded by the Umayyad Caliphate, the Inquisition required Jews and Muslims to convert to Roman Catholicism, or face exile or the death penalty.
+Following the reconquista, a period beginning about 720 AD during which Spanish Christian culture was restored to the areas of Spain invaded by the Umayyad Caliphate, the Inquisition required Jews and Muslims to convert to Roman Catholicism, or face exile or the death penalty.
 Thus, the Spaniards tried to suppress Islam in areas they conquered.
 To this end, they attacked the Moro Muslim sultanates in the south at Mindanao.
-The Moro Datus and sultans raided and pillaged Spanish towns in the northern Philippine islands in retaliation for Spanish attacks, and terrorized the Spanish invaders with constant piracy.
-The Spanish were prepared to conquer Mindanao and the Moluccas after establishing forts in 1635, but the Chinese threatened the Spanish with invasion, forcing them to pull back to defend Manila.
+The Moro Datus and sultans raided and pillaged Spanish towns in the northern Philippine islands in retaliation for Spanish attacks and terrorized the Spanish invaders with constant piracy.
+The Spanish were prepared to conquer Mindanao and the Moluccas after establishing forts in 1635, but the Chinese threatened the Spanish with invasion, and they pulled back to defend Manila.
 Several thousand Chinese who were evicted by the Spanish joined the Moros.

-A source of problems during the Spanish times until the early years of Americans control were the juramentados, referring to Moro swordsmen who attacked and killed aggressors.

-Although the Spanish defeated the Sultanate of Brunei in 1578, the Spanish did not establish effective control over the Moro sultanates until the late 19th century.
-The Chinese dominated the economy of the Moro sultanates in the 19th century, controlling trading centers and the shipping trade between other parts of South East Asia and Mindanao.
+Although the Spanish defeated the Sultanate of Brunei in 1578, they did not establish effective control over the Moro sultanates until the late 19th century.
+The Chinese dominated the economy of the Moro sultanates in the 19th century, controlling trading centers and the shipping trade between other parts of Southeast Asia and Mindanao.
 The Chinese sold weapons to the Moro sultanates during this time and the Spanish imposed a blockade to try to stop the supply of rifles from the Chinese to the Moros.

-Though already diminishing through the years, the Moros maintained their autonomy up to the Spanish–American War, after which they fought the Americans in a long insurgency.
+Though diminishing through the years, the Moros maintained their autonomy up to the Spanish–American War, after which they fought the Americans in a long insurgency.

 In 1773, desiring to promote better relations between the Spaniards and the new sultan of Jolo, Anda proposed free trade and Spanish help to ensure no foreign powers established settlements in Moro territory without interference with the internal government of the sultan, but the Spanish officer failed to observe his instructions and nothing beneficial resulted except further irritation of the Moros.
 About 4,000 Chinese expelled from Manila in 1758 joined the Tausug Moros in Jolo.